hackneyc/piROMTest/README.md

 SYSTEM
     RetroPie system name.
 The following are supported: arcade - Configuration files located under /opt/retropie/configs/arcade fba - Configuration files located under /opt/retropie/configs/fba mame-libretro - Configuration files located under /opt/retropie/configs/mame-libretro

 OPTIONS
 	-v	Use verbose logging when running the cores.
 	-l	List the supported cores for the specified system.
 	-c CORE	Force the core used for all ROM's.
 If this option is not specified, the default core for the system will be used.
+	-d SEC	Change the emulator start delay to SEC seconds.
+If this option is not specified, the default delay is 10 seconds.

 WARNING: Some ROM's which fail to run may be BIOS files.
 Removing them may cause multiple ROM's to fail.
 These ROM's should be moved to /home/pi/RetroPie/BIOS.